ArchiveBox/docs/Quickstart.md

 **Next Steps:**

+ - Read [[Usage]] to learn about the various CLI and web UI functions
  - Read [[Configuration]] to learn about the various archive method options
  - Read [[Scheduled Archiving]] to learn how to set up automatic daily archiving
  - Read [[Publishing Your Archive]] if you want to host your archive for others to access online